RobertHynes/binsim/README_Windows.md

    *$ pacman -S --needed base-devel mingw-w64-x86_64-toolchain*

-4. Install GCC from mingw-64 https://www.mingw-w64.org/.

-   *$ pacman -S mingw-w64-ucrt-x86_64-gcc*

-4. Install freeglut as above:
+3. Install freeglut as above:

    *$ pacman -S mingw-w64-x86_64-freeglut*

-5. Install libjpeg as above:
+4. Install libjpeg as above:

    *$ pacman -S mingw-w64-x86_64-libjpeg-turbo**

+5. Optionally download emacs to edit makefile and parameter files.
+Or use any other editor.

+pacman -S mingw-w64-x86_64-emacs

 This will have created a Unix-like environment within C:\msys64.
 Many unix commands will be available (pwd, ls, grep, etc).
 The packages have been installed to C:\msys64\mingw64 (include and lib directories).